urmiltamboli/aws-image-classification-using-sagemaker/README.md

 ![Best HPO](best_hpo.png)

 ## Debugging and Profiling
-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker
+Give an overview of how you performed model debugging and profiling in Sagemaker

 For debugging and profiling, we chose to monitor Loss Not Decreasing rule during debudding and ProfilerReport was used to generate a report with stats about the training job.
 We also had to create a hook using the smdebug package and it can be seen in use within the train_model.py